Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 Specimen requirement:

-Preferred specimens: rectal swab, or 0.5 ml feces or bacterial culture, or environmental swab.
+Preferred specimens: Rectal swab, or 0.2 ml feces or bacterial culture, or environmental swab.

-Less preferred specimen: 0.5 ml whole blood in EDTA (purple top) or ACD (yellow top) tube.
+Less preferred specimen: 0.2 ml whole blood in EDTA (purple top) tube.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.